bertigert/YoutubeToMP3WithInformation/README.md

 0. Wipes the temp folder
 1. Reads the songs from songs.csv
     - They must have the link, should at least have the song/album title and the artist name
-2. Downloads the MP3s and thumbnails from YouTube
+2. Downloads the MP3s and thumbnails from YouTube using **yt-dlp** cli
 3. Adds the thumbnails and song information to the mp3 tags
     - Thumbnails are always cut to 720x720
 4. Structures the files like this